FragileTech/plangym/docs/source/notebooks/Tutorial.md

 ```

 `plangym` allows applying multiple actions in a single call via the command `plangym.Env.step_batch`.
-The syntax used for this case is very similar to that employed when calling a `step` function; we only should define
+The syntax used for this case is reminiscent to that employed when calling a `step` function; we should define
-a __list__ of states and actions and use them as arguments of the function. `plangym` will take care of
+a __list__ of states and actions and use them as arguments of the function `step_batch()`. `plangym` will
-distributing the states and actions, returning a tuple with the results of such actions.
+take care of distributing the states and actions correspondingly, returning a tuple with the results
+of such actions.

+### Making environments

+To initialize an environment, `plangym` uses the same syntax as `gym` via the `plangym.make` command.
+However,
+this command offers more advanced options than the `gym` standard; it controls the general behavior of the API and
+its different environments, and it serves as a command center between the user and the library.

+Instead of using a specific syntax for each environment (with distinct arguments and parameters),
+`plangym` unifies all options within a single, common framework under the control of
+`make()` command (hail hydra).